getredash/website/src/pages/kb/user-guide/alerts/setting-up-an-alert.md

 {% callout warning %}

-A query schedule is not necessary but is _highly recommended_ for alerts.
-If you configure an Alert without a query schedule you will only receive notifications if a user in your organization manually executes a given query.
+A query schedule is not mandatory but is _highly recommended_ for alerts.
+If you configure an Alert without a query schedule you will only receive notifications if a user in your organization manually executes the given query.

 {% endcallout %}